-N.Y. insurance regulator notifies opioid makers, distributors of enforcement action: sources
+N.Y. insurance regulator notifies opioid makers, distributors of enforcement action -sources

 The entities will first have an opportunity to try to convince the regulator not to start the proceeding.
 The case would be heard by a hearing officer within the agency.

-Any funds that New York would collect from the suits would be returned to consumers, possibly in the form of rebates of lower insurance premiums, NYDFS Superintendent Linda Lacewell said in September.
+Funds that New York would collect from the suits would be returned to consumers, possibly in the form of rebates of lower insurance premiums, NYDFS Superintendent Linda Lacewell has said.

 Reporting by Suzanne Barlyn; Editing by Bernadette Baum